Class Schedule

 How to Get Ready

 The ACLS Course is designed to teach you the lifesaving skills required to be both a team member and a Team Leader in either an in-hospital or out-of-hospital setting.
-Because the ACLS Course covers extensive material in a short time, you will need to prepare for the course beforehand.
+Because the ACLS Course covers extensive material in a short time, you will need to prepare for the course beforehand by reviewing the ACLS Provider Manual.

 For American Heart Association courses that include psychomotor skills such as ACLS, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.
 Skills sessions include Airway management, CPR, Team Dynamics, and Mega Code.

-Hands-On Portion for ASLS online: Skills Sessions for In-Person Practice and Testing.
-You must complete ASLS Heartcode part 1 online @ www.onlineaha.org and bring your certificate with you, or access will be denied.
+This is the hands-on portion of ASLS online: Skills Sessions for In-Person Practice and Testing.
+You must complete ASLS Heartcode part 1 online @ www.intelligohub.org and bring your certificate with you.
 (This course will be assigned to you within 30 days of your skills session)

 For American Heart Association courses that include psychomotor skills such as ASLS, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.

-Hands-On Portion for ASLS online: Skills Sessions for In-Person Practice and Testing.
-You must complete ASLS Heartcode part 1 online @ www.onlineaha.org and bring your certificate with you, or access will be denied. (this course will be assigned to you within 30 days of your skills session)
+This is the hands-on portion of ASLS online: Skills Sessions for In-Person Practice and Testing.
+You must complete ASLS Heartcode Part 1 online @ www.intelligohub.org and bring your certificate with you.
+(This course will be assigned to you within 30 days of your skills session)

 For American Heart Association courses that include psychomotor skills such as ASLS, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.

-This 3 hour program includes training for healthcare professionals in CPR (cardiopulmonary resuscitation) & choking skills for infants, children & adults, as well as 2-rescuer CPR, the use of barrier devices & training on automated external defibrillators (AED).
+The AHA BLS course is a 3-hour program that includes training for healthcare professionals in CPR, choking skills for infants, children, and adults, the use of barrier devices, and training on automated external defibrillators (AED).

 For American Heart Association courses that include psychomotor skills such as CPR, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.

-Family & Friends CPR” is an easy introductory course.
+Virtua provides a full series of cardiopulmonary resuscitation (CPR) courses for the community.
+Family & Friends CPR is an easy introductory course.
 Reservations for these popular community programs require advance registration.

-This program is geared towards family members, friends and members of the general community who want to learn how to perform CPR for Adults, Infants and Children, and who do not need a course completion card. • No testing is involved •
+This program is geared toward family members, friends, and members of the general community who want to learn how to perform CPR and who do not need a course completion card.
+Airway obstruction management is also demonstrated.
+No testing is involved.

-Course cover CPR, Automated External Defibrillator (AED) use, relief of choking in adults, children and infants, and use of barrier devices.
-Course certification is good for 2 years.
+This Heartsaver CPR course covers CPR, AED use, relief of choking in adults, children, and infants, and the use of barrier devices.
+A course completion certificate will be issued upon successful completion and is valid for two years.

 The Heartsaver First Aid with CPR and AED Course teaches how to manage illness and injuries in the first few minutes until professional help arrives.
 Course content includes First Aid Basics, Medical Emergencies, Injury Emergencies, Environmental Emergencies and CPR skills for adults, children and infants, as well as the use of an Automated External Defibrillator (AED).
 This course is intended for persons assigned to respond to emergencies in the workplace or community as well as those who want to learn basic first aid and CPR.

-Some classes are scheduled for 1 full day.
-(8am-4:30 pm) or 2 half days (8am-12 pm) You must attend both 1/2 day sessions to complete this course.
+Note: Some classes are scheduled for one full day or two half days.
+You must attend both half-day sessions to complete this course.

 Precourse Requirements: